paulcbogdan/NiChord/README.md

   <img src="example\ex1_black_BG.png" width="800"/>
 </p>

 Here is another example.
-This one shows how setting `linewidth = 0` causes no lines to be plotted on the glass brain.
-This may be useful in combination with setting a node sizes as a list, which casues nodes on the glassbrain to be plotted in sizes specified.
+This one shows how setting `linewidth = 0` in the glass brain kwargs causes only the glass brain ROIs to be plotted.
+This may be useful in combination with setting a `node_size` as a list, which causes nodes on the glass brain to be plotted in sizes specified.

 ```Python
 fn = r'ex1_count.png'